European Social Services Conference 2026: Bridging Boundaries: International Perspectives on Social Services

 - All conference delegates can attend

 The 2026 ESSC will bring together leaders in social services to inspire ideas on the design and delivery of resilient social services systems.
-Contribute to the Conference and make your work and experience part of this year’s discussions.

 • Social Services leaders, professionals, practitioners, managers, and directors;